tammo-v/astro-platform-starter/src/pages/overview.md

 The next three examples show how symbolic computing improves performance and scalability — from rational operations, to encryption pipelines, to matrix workloads.

 **Rational multiplication.** In symbolic computing, rational expressions are represented as compositional structures rather than floating-point values.
 A value like `3 / 4` is stored symbolically, with the numerator and denominator preserved as separate components.
+This representation unlocks capabilities not available in conventional execution setups — particularly when working with extended sequences of symbolic terms.

-When multiple rational terms are multiplied, the system performs structural grouping — multiplying all numerators together and all denominators together as independent symbolic streams:
+When multiple rational terms are multiplied, the system can form structural groupings — treating all numerators and all denominators as separate symbolic streams:

 `3 / 4 * 2 / 5 * 7 / 9`